-If you are buying a property with a chimney or if you are representing a client who is buying a piece of real estate with a fireplace, this article is for you!
-You will learn the codes and regulations governing home real estate transactions and the type of real estate chimney inspection required.
-Lets begin with a brief overview of the fireplace itself.
+If you are buying or already own property with a fireplace, this article is for you!
+You will learn the codes and regulations governing real estate chimney inspections.
+Let’s begin with a brief overview of the fireplace itself.

-Every fireplace manufacturer has a different clearance to combustibles for their wood stove or fireplace.
-This makes the rules different for every factory built fireplace and wood stove installation.
-However, there are some broad rules that cross all types of fireplaces and wood stoves in a generic kind of way.
-These are National base-line minimum code clearance to combustible standards that must be met or exceeded by any listed product.
-Hang on there is more!
+Every fireplace manufacturer has a different expectations for safe distance between combustibles and their fireplace or wood stove.
+This makes the rules different for every installation of either product.
+But some rules apply to all types of fireplaces and wood stoves.
+These are national codes of clearance that must be met or exceeded by any listed product.
+Hang on.
+There’s more!

 National standards do not apply in most circumstances these days because the manufacturer of the stove or fireplace has done its own private testing to surpass national minimum standards.
 Private testing is performed by a UL Certified laboratory, and provides the manufacturer of the fireplace or wood stove or gas stove or pellet stove with a UL Listing.
 This UL Listing is extremely important.
 You should know if your home heating appliance is UL Listed or not.
 This listing may be found on a sheet metal plate riveted to the body of the listed appliance.
 Try looking on the back or base pedastal or near the fireplace opening on the left or right side near the fire screen.
 If you have this plate, it is probably a listed appliance.
 Our Certified technicians must abide by the clearances indicated on the plate.
 We cannot reduce those minimum laboratory tested numbers by using national codes, because the listing process is what got these numbers reduced in the first place.